-Fig. 1. a) Script Creation: The LookOut GUI enables a user to pre-script where the camera should point.
-It allows the user to define multiple alternate scripts, as seen here, and to switch between them on-the-fly.
-A script consists of one or more behaviors chained together.
-A behavior can be as simple as a pan, or as complex as positioning multiple subjects in different parts of the frame.
-Each camera behavior is triggered by a cue, such as the appearance of a specific actor, someone issuing a voice command, or the actor reaching a specific zone within the frame. b) Guided Setup: For field-use, LookOut resembles a very simplified dialog system, guiding the user through system checks and scene-specific initialization.
-The user-worn LookOut rig consists of a light backpack computer, a hand-held motorized gimbal, dual cameras (normal and wide-view), earphones, a lapel microphone, and a joystick for initial setup.
-When first turned on, LookOut prompts the user, through text-to-speech, to set audio levels, choose a script, and assign actor identities as needed. c-f) Interactive Filming: Four frames from a LookOut-captured video, but with false-coloring to visualize which actor(s) the scripted behaviors were attending to at the time.
+Fig. 1.
+LookOut can take over the task of controlling where the camera is pointing when a camera operator is overwhelmed with other duties on the go, dynamically changing the camera's behavior based on where actors are, how a scene progresses, and what the camera operator instructs it to do. (b) The user-worn LookOut rig consists of a light backpack computer, a handheld motorized gimbal, dual cameras (normal and wide view), earphones, a lapel microphone, and a joystick for initial setup.
+Before filming, the LookOut GUI (a) enables a user to pre-script where the camera should point and its focal length.
+This involves creating camera behavior blocks that can be chained together to make scripts, callable during filming.
+A behavior can be as simple as a pan or as complex as positioning multiple subjects in different parts of the frame, and they can be sequenced with scene-specific cues.
+On boot, LookOut guides the operator, through text-to-speech, to enroll actor identities to its visual tracker, perform scene-specific initialization, and calibrate audio. (c-f) Four frames from a LookOut-captured video, but with false-coloring to visualize which actor(s) LookOut is dynamically framing via its motorized gimbal to satisfy the operator's currently selected script.
 At the user's instruction, LookOut frames (c) both dancers, then (d) orients the gimbal to center on the male, then the female (e), and back to the male (f).
 The user receives audio feedback when switching between camera behaviors.
-Without a field monitor, the user can watch where they're going, while trusting our controller to handle their dynamic requests.
+Without a field monitor, users can watch where they are going while trusting our controller to handle their dynamic requests.

-The job of a camera operator is more challenging, and potentially dangerous, when filming long moving camera shots.
-Broadly, the operator must keep the actors in-frame while safely navigating around obstacles, and while fulfilling an artistic vision.
-We propose a unified hardware and software system that distributes some of the camera operator's burden, freeing them up to focus on safety and aesthetics during a take.
-Our real-time system provides a solo operator with end-to-end control, so they can balance on-set responsiveness to action vs. planned storyboards and framing, while looking where they're going.
-By default, we film without a field monitor.
+The job of a camera operator is challenging, and potentially dangerous, when filming long moving camera shots.
+Broadly, the operator must keep the actors in frame while safely navigating around obstacles and while fulfilling an artistic vision.
+We propose a unified hardware and software system that distributes some of the camera operator's burden, freeing the